• Skip to primary navigation

 Helmut Strebl enjoyed lifting weights from the very beginning.
 Before he ever stepped inside a gym, he used two 5 kg detergent bottles filled with water as a substitute for dumbbells.

-Strebl did not have proper dumbbells until he joined a local gym at age 16.
+Strebl did not have proper dumbbells until he joined a local gym at the age of 16.
 The Austrian model believes that high aspirations and strong mental conditioning have been the most valuable assets in his fitness training and competitions.

 “For I feel that to develop in the sport takes big dreams and a mindset for realizing them.
 Bodybuilding is the art of the possible.” – Helmut Strebl